pthouvenin/pthouvenin.github.io/_pages/research.md

 title: "Research"
 ---

-* Remote-sensing hyperspectral imaging
+* Remote-sensing: hyperspectral image unmixing
-* Radio-interferometric imaging
+* Inverse problems in astronomy
 {:toc}

-## Modeling spectral and temporal variabilities in hyperspectral image unmixing
+## Remote-sensing: hyperspectral image unmixing

 Acquired in hundreds of contiguous spectral bands, hyperspectral (HS) images have received an increasing interest due to the significant spectral information they convey about the materials present in a given scene.
 However, the limited spatial resolution of hyperspectral sensors implies that the observations are mixtures of multiple signatures corresponding to distinct materials.
 Hyperspectral unmixing is aimed at identifying the reference spectral signatures composing the data -- referred to as <em>endmembers</em> -- and their relative proportion in each pixel according to a predefined mixture model.
 In this context, a given material is commonly assumed to be represented by a single spectral signature.